Dr. Jari Laukkanen on Sauna Use for the Prevention of Cardiovascular & Alzheimer’s Disease

 Brain-derived neurotrophic factor (BDNF)

-One of the most active of a family of proteins known as neurotrophins which help to control and stimulate neurogenesis, the growth of new neurons.
-BDNF is important for long-term memory, is active in the hippocampus, cortex, basal forebrain, and its production has been shown to be robustly increased by exercise. **Additionally, exercise in combination with heat stress has been shown to increase BDNF more effectively than exercise alone**.
+A type of protein that acts on neurons in the central and peripheral nervous systems.
+BDNF is a type of neurotrophin – or growth factor – that controls and promotes the growth of new neurons.
+It is active in the hippocampus, cortex, cerebellum, and basal forebrain – areas involved in learning, long term memory, and executive function. **Exercise in combination with heat stress increases BDNF more effectively than exercise alone**.
 Goekint, Maaike, et al. "Influence of citalopram and environmental temperature on exercise-induced changes in BDNF." _Neuroscience letters_ 494.2 (2011): 150-154.

 A large class of diseases that involve the heart or blood vessels, including stroke, hypertension, thrombosis, heart failure, atherosclerosis, and more.
-It is thought that up to 90% of cardiovascular disease is preventable.
+Cardiovascular disease is often caused by lifestyle factors.
+As such, up to 90 percent of cardiovascular disease may be preventable .
 McGill, Henry C., C. Alex McMahan, and Samuel S. Gidding.
 "Preventing heart disease in the 21st century." _Circulation_ 117.9 (2008): 1216-1227.

 In statistics, a confounder (also confounding variable or confounding factor) is a variable that is correlated (directly or inversely) to both the dependent variable and independent variable.